Raptor3um/raptoreum/doc/descriptors.md

 Since Raptoreum Core v0.17 with Future Lock Transactions, there is support for Output Descriptors in the `scantxoutset` RPC call.
-This is a simple language which can be used to describe collections of output scripts.
+This is simple language used to describe this collection of output scripts.

 This document describes the language.
 For the specifics on usage for scanning the UTXO set, see the `scantxoutset` RPC help.